rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 <xi:include href="site/tutorials/tutorials-intro.xml.inc"/>

 ## "Hello World"

-### (using the Java Client)
+### (using the spring-amqp client)

-In this part of the tutorial we'll write two programs in Java; a producer that sends a single message, and a consumer that receives messages and prints them out.
-We'll gloss over some of the detail in the Java API, concentrating on this very simple thing just to get started.
+In this part of the tutorial we'll write two programs using the spring-amqp library; a producer that sends a single message, and a consumer that receives messages and prints them out.
+We'll gloss over some of the detail in the Spring-amqp API, concentrating on this very simple thing just to get started.
 It's a "Hello World" of messaging.

 In the diagram below, "P" is our producer and "C" is our consumer.
 The